 As part of the University’s exciting capital development plans, courses currently based at IM Marsh are due to move into the new Copperas Hill development in Liverpool city centre in 2021.

-As well as student services, Copperas Hill will contain eight courts sports hall to Sport England specification including, basketball, badminton, five-a-side, volleyball, netball, futsal, handball and two multi-purpose sports halls.
-There is also a gym over two floors which will include approximately 120 workstations.
+Copperas Hill features state-of-the-art sports facilities and teaching spaces in the heart of Liverpool city centre.
+Facilities include an eight court sports hall to Sport England specifications, featuring basketball, badminton, five-a-side, volleyball, netball, futsal, handball and two multi-purpose sports halls.
+There is also a gym over two floors which includes 120 workstations.